top of page

 “I’m grateful I’m physically able to do this for my loved-one”

 • And let's not forget to give ourselves a pat on the back for doing something pretty unpleasant.
-Even reward ourselves even if it’s a just a cup of tea in our favourite mug, with our biscuit of choice.
+Even reward ourselves even if it’s just a cup of tea in our favourite mug, with our biscuit of choice.

-Practical tips from our community
+Practical top tips from our community

 Sofas